-Deadline: For priority consideration for graduate assistantship and Evans School fellowship awards, all application materials must be postmarked or received online by December 15 (international applicants are encouraged to apply early).
-All applications submitted between December 16 and January 15 will be accepted and considered for Evans School fellowship awards only.
-Contact email@example.com to request approval of late documents; otherwise your application will only be reviewed on a space-available basis.
-If you intend to apply after the January 15 deadline, you must contact us at the email address above or 206.543.4900.
+Deadline: For priority consideration for graduate assistantship and Evans School fellowship awards, all application materials must be postmarked or received online by January 15 (international applicants are encouraged to apply earlier, if possible, but will still be considered through the final deadline).
+Contact email@example.com to request approval of late documents.
+If you intend to apply after the January 15 deadline, please contact us at firstname.lastname@example.org or 206.543.4900.

 Please note: After completing the University of Washington (UW) Graduate School and Evans School application, you will also need to submit all required application materials for your concurrent degree program by its deadline or January 15, whichever is earlier.